What is Rural LAP?

 How long are the locum placements?

-Locum placements will be up to a maximum of 14 working days for recreation or CPD, and up to 28 working days for remote placements in Modified Monash Model (MMM) categories 5 - 7 that incorporate a CPD component of at least 7 days.
+Locum placements will be up to a maximum of 14 working days for recreation or CPD, and up to 28 working days for remote placements in Modified Monash Model (MMM) categories 5 - 7 supporting recreation and CPD leave (noting that priority will be given to placements with a CPD component or located in categories 6 and 7).

 Where will my placement be located?